scalar-labs/caliper/packages/caliper-samples/network/fabric-v1.4.1/swarm1org3peercouchdb/README.md

 The network is configured in __docker swarm mode__.
 Do the following steps before starting.

 1. Setup swarm mode using commands such as `docker swarm init` and `docker swarm join`.
+2. Copy `config-swarm` directory to `/tmp` of all the nodes in the network.
-2. Change the placement policy in `docker-compose.yaml` file.
+3. Change the placement policy in `docker-compose.yaml` file.
 For example, specify the hostname in your environment for `node.hostname` in the `constraints` entry.